Graylog2/documentation/pages/enterprise/setup.rst

 Tarball
 -------

-If you have done a manual installation you can get the tarball from the download locations listed in the following table.
+If you have done a manual installation, you can get the tarball from the download locations listed in the following table.

 ..
 This list keeps only the current supported versions.
 What is current stable and the previous version